sliekens/Txt/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/01jxm32c7i9769ef?svg=true)](https://ci.appveyor.com/project/StevenLiekens/text-parser)

 # About

-This repository contains library classes that deal with structured languages.
+SLANG is a collection of code that provides a foundation for structured text parsers with recursive descent.

-Examples of structured languages include...
+Examples of structured languages that can be parsed with recursive descent include...

 * Programming languages
     * C#, JavaScript, SQL